Driving without insurance in New Jersey

 Community service | To be determined by the court | 30 days |

-The severity of the consequences depends on how many times you’ve been caught driving without insurance.
+The New Jersey penalty for driving without insurance depends in part on how many times this has happened to you before.
+First time offenders generally face lesser penalties.
 Additionally, if you cause an accident without insurance, you could be facing the penalties outlined above on top of having to pay out of pocket for the damages you caused.

 You may also be required to obtain an SR-22 certificate, especially if your incident included other risky behaviors like drinking and driving or reckless driving.
 An SR-22 is a form that an insurance company files with the state to prove that you have the minimum required coverage.
 To obtain one, you’ll need to find a company that insures high-risk drivers in New Jersey and ask for the form to be filed on your behalf.
 You’ll have to do this before you are eligible to reinstate your license.